korintheninth/3D-Render-With-OpenGL-and-Rust/README.md

 ## .obj and Texture File order
 - Texture files should have the names: AlbedoTransparency.png, AO.png, MetallicSmoothness.png, Normal.png
-- Folder Containing the textures should be in the same directory as the .obj file and for a .obj file with name modelName.obj folder for textures should have the name modelNameTextures
+- Folder Containing the textures should be in the same directory as the .obj file.
+For a .obj file with name modelName.obj, folder for textures should have the name modelNameTextures